 III.
-Let's ponder what some heroes experienced because of faith (39-40).
+Consider what these pilgrims experienced because of faith (39-40).

 Verses 39-40 tell us, "These were all commended for their faith, yet none of them received what had been promised.
 God had planned something better for us so that only together with us would they be made perfect."
-We're told two things about the ancients.
+We're told two things about these ancients.